Banchory Bolo was the first-ever Dual Champion Labrador Retriever.

 He registered this puppy as Munden Scarcity.
 Her sire was English Ch Banchory Lucky and her dam was Banchory Betty.
 In Scarcity's litter by Bolo, she produced both English Ch Banchory Danilo FTW and English Ch Munden Solo FTW.
 Lord Knutsford also kept Singer, a bitch, and another bitch was given to His Majesty the King.

-Danilo won 33 Challenge Certificates in the show ring and won best exhibit in the Kennel Club Show in 1925.
+Danilo won 33 Challenge Certificates in the show ring and won the best exhibit in the Kennel Club Show in 1925.
 He went on to also win two field trial honors in 1924, handled by Lorna.
-Danilo sired English Ch Drinkstone Pons of Wingan (sire of American Ch Echo of Arden), English Ch Drinkstone Dan and Haylers Danilo (sire of English Ch Poppleton Black Lancer).
+Danilo sired English Ch Drinkstone Pons of Wingan (sire of American Ch Echo of Arden), English Ch Drinkstone Dan, and Haylers Danilo (sire of English Ch Poppleton Black Lancer).

 When Danilo's grandson, Hiwood Risk, was bred to Peggy of Shipton we see some of the Arden dogs, including American National Field Champion Tar of Arden and her offspring - American FC Firelei of Deer Creek, American NFC Black Magic of Audlon, American Dual Ch CFC Little Pierre of Deer Creek.

 Danilo's brother, Munden Solo, also did well at shows.
 At Crufts in 1927, he competed in ten classes, won six, and placed in three more.
 The judge wrote of him, ‘If there had been a little more of him in size, I think he would have been very near perfection.’